 I completely, 100% understand you.

 Philosophy makes you aware of just how much of a joke existence is.
 Kierkegaard wrote "When I grew up, I opened my eyes and saw the real world, and I began to laugh, and I haven't stopped since".
-He is precisely laughing at the absurdity of our actions, behavior and values.
-Yes, in the modern world, most of the things upon which our society is based is futile and meaningless.
+He is precisely laughing at the absurdity of our actions and values.
+Yes, in the modern world, one could argue that most of the things upon which our society is based is futile and meaningless.

-As Thoreau noticed, in our world, silent suffering is the norm, philosophy has taken away the silence for you, but the same philosophical thinking will allow you to cope with the uncovered suffering.
+As Thoreau noticed, in our world, silent suffering is the norm, philosophy has taken away the silence for you, but the same philosophical thinking might allow you to cope with the uncovered suffering.

 Karl Marx wrote that "irreligious criticism is the criticism of the vale of tears of which religion is the halo".
 In the same way, the criticism philosophy makes of the modern way of life, with all its elements, is actually an attack on the condition that this elements hide, and help perpetuate.

 The analogy with Plato's allegory of the cave is very precise.
-After being set free from seeing mere projections of the world, we may take a while and suffer a little while adjusting to seeing sunlight for the first time in the real world, also, leaving the safety of the cave might be frightening, but once you do get you will have achieved a state of authenticity, that will replace the cynicism you feel now.
+After being set free from seeing mere projections of the world, we may take a while and suffer a little while adjusting to seeing sunlight for the first time in the real world.
+Also, leaving the safety of the cave might be frightening, but once you do get you may realize you have achieved a greater state of authenticity,

 It is only normal to feel such cynicism, philosophy will give you a perspective of things where everything is extremely relative, and with no ultimate logical foundations.
 How could one not be cynic about a world that is so transparently filled with lies?